Call free 0808 8020 133

 Is your service confidential?

-• you ask us to;
+• If you ask us to;

-• you’re being hurt by someone in a position of trust, like a partner, carer or friend;
+• If you’re being hurt by someone in a position of trust, like a partner, carer or friend;

 Our team of Advisers work to a standard code of practice, which includes strict confidentiality within the team.
-Advisers need to discuss their work with their supervisor, and may need to pass information to their colleagues to ensure we are providing the most appropriate help, but no information about callers is disclosed to third parties outside GamCare without your consent, except in the circumstances stated above.
+Advisers need to discuss their work with their supervisor and may need to pass information to their colleagues to ensure we are providing the most appropriate help, but no information about callers is disclosed to third parties outside GamCare without your consent, except in the circumstances stated above.

 What information are you collecting about me?